angular-schule/angular-cli-ghpages/README.md

 If no `buildTarget` is set, the `production` build of the default project will be chosen.
 The `buildTarget` simply points to an existing build configuration for your project, as specified in the `configurations` section of `angular.json`.
-Most projects have a default configuration and a production configuration (commonly activated by using the `--prod` flag) but it is possible to specify as many build configurations as needed.
+Most projects have a default configuration and a production configuration (commonly activated by using the `--configuration production` option) but it is possible to specify as many build configurations as needed.

 This is equivalent to calling the command `ng build --configuration=XXX`.
 This command has no effect if the option `--no-build` is active.